Skip to content

 What happened: AGH inspected the session transcript and reported whether it can repair interrupted state.
 Repair is for damaged or interrupted transcript state, not a substitute for daemon health checks.

-7. Resume only after the state is understood
+7. Attach or recap only after the state is understood

 agh session resume sess_1234